huqis/huqis/README.md

-# Frame: PHP Template Engine
+# Huqis: PHP Template Engine

-Frame is a PHP template engine with _&lt;insert great features talk&gt;_.
+Huqis is a PHP template engine with _&lt;insert great features talk&gt;_.

 ## Getting Started

-A template in Frame looks like this:
+A template in Huqis looks like this:

 ```html
 <html>